zoobzio/streamz/CONTRIBUTING.md

 - Add documentation with examples
 - Support the `WithClock` pattern for time-based processors

-#### Examples

-New examples should:
-- Solve a real-world problem
-- Include tests
-- Have a descriptive README
-- Follow the existing structure

 ## Pull Request Process

 1. **Keep PRs focused** - One feature/fix per PR